MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-use-autodiscover-to-find-connection-points.md

 ---
-title: "How to Use Autodiscover to find connection points"
+title: "Use Autodiscover to find connection points"

 manager: sethgros